Tips On Voice Equalization

 Cut out the sub frequencies

 The human voice does not contain any sub frequencies (20 to 60 Hz) and so it’s normal practice to totally remove these frequencies with a high pass filter.
+Sometimes you'll see this referred to as Vocal Range Hz.

 The vibrations often occur as a result of the speaker moving their feet when recording their voice overs, but they can be present for a whole host of reasons.

+How do you EQ vocals properly?
 Identify the fundamental frequencies of the voice you’re working with

 The fundamental frequency of the human voice (also known as f0) falls between 85 and 180 Hz for male voices and 165 to 255 Hz for female voices.
 Children’s voices tend to have a fundamental frequency at around 300 Hz.